Has your optometrist recommended a program of vision therapy?

 Vision therapy treats the underlying problem by strengthening the visual system and improving the visual skills needed for clear and comfortable vision.

-To find out more about vision therapy, contact an eye doctor near you, vision therapy teaches the eyes and brain learn to communicate better.
+To find out more about vision therapy, contact an eye doctor near you.

 SEE RELATED: Guide to Vision Therapy